yashslakhtariya/cowbot/README.md

 Presently, Dhenu can :

     • google search on your terminal
+    • wiki mode for ChatGPT on your terminal
+    • download files from link
     • video search on your terminal
     • manage efficiently history of commands via DBMS
+    • get intelligent AI suggestions for using it like a pro!
     • run custom query on cowbot database
     • get time, date, month, year
     • open, install or uninstall softwares